huggingface/exporters/README.md

 Known models that need to be exported with `use_legacy_format=True` are: GPT2, DistilGPT2.

-Bug: For `image-classifier` models the number of predicted classes is wrong.
-Instead of 1000 classes, the Core ML classifier model outputs a dictionary with 999 elements.

 #### Unsupported models

 The following models are known to give errors when attempting conversion to Core ML format: